kdheepak/blog/src/posts/39-svelte-pandoc.md

 tags: svelte, pandoc
 ---

-This is an example of using a svelte component when using pandoc as a preprocessor.
+This page is a test of using a svelte component when using pandoc as a preprocessor.

 The following is a button that is a Svelte component that increments a counter when you click on it: